-The force-test results are uncorrected for tunnel-wall effects with the exception of the effective fuselage drag, to which a buoyancy correction of about 5 percent was applied.
-The effect of buoyancy on the wing and the nacelle drag was negligible.
-The interference at the juncture of wing and tunnel wall could not be determined but apparently did not seriously affect the wing drag, which is of the right order of magnitude.
+The force-test results are uncorrected for tunnelwall effects with the exception of the effective fuselage drag, to which a buoyancy correction of about 5 percent was applied.
+The buoyancy effect on the wing was counteracted within 1 percent of the wing drag by the increase in effective wing drag coefficient chargeable to the absence of the thin tip section and by the drag of the 0.006-inch threads used to fix transition.
+The effect of buoyancy on the nacelle drag was negligible.
+The interference at the juncture of wing and tunnel wall could not be determined out apparently, did not seriously affect the wing drag, which is of the right order of magnitude.
 The inflow over the ends of the wing due to leakage at high lifts made the determination of maximum lift rather doubtful.
-The data shown in this report therefore extend only to $C_L=0.6$.
+The data shown in this report therefore extend only to $C{T{i}} = 0.6$.
 The jet-boundary effect on critical speed is considered secondary because the frontal area of the model is only 6 percent of the jet area.